-Google Nest Hub Max vs new Nest Hub: Differences explained
+Google Nest Hub Max vs new Nest Hub: Which should you buy?

 What's different between the Nest Hub Max and the Nest Hub?

-Despite offering a very similar design, interface and features, there are a few differences between the Google Nest Hub Max, the second generation Google Nest Hub and the original Nest Hub.
+Despite offering a very similar design, interface and features, there are a few differences between the Google Nest Hub Max and the second-generation Google Nest Hub.

 Display